Convex optimization over a probability simplex: Convergence Proof

 \section{Convergence Proof}

 We prove the convergence of the Cauchy-Simplex via its gradient flow.
 We also state the theorems for convergence of the discrete linear scheme but leave the proof in the appendix.

-\begin{theorem} Let $f$ be continuously differentiable w.r.t $w^t$ and $w^t$ continuously differentiable w.r.t $t$.
-Under the Cauchy-Simplex gradient flow (\ref{eq:cauchy_simplex_dw_dt}), $f(w^t)$ is a decreasing function for $w^t\in \text{int}(\Delta^n)$, i.e. $\sum_i w^t_i=1$ and $w^t_i>0$. \end{theorem} \begin{proof} By direction computation
+\begin{theorem} Let $f$ be convex with Lipschitz continuous gradient, real-valued and continuously differentiable w.r.t. $w^t$ and $w^t$ continuously differentiable w.r.t. $t$.
+For the Cauchy-Simplex gradient flow (\ref{eq:cauchy_simplex_dw_dt}) with initial condition $w^0\in\textrm{relint}(\Delta^n)$, $f(w^t)$ is a strictly decreasing function and stationary at the optimal solution for all $t\in[0,T]$ and finite $T>0$. \end{theorem} \begin{proof} Notice that $dw^t/dt$ can be rewritten as